MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/deployment.md

 <insert commands>
 ```

-You can verify that the images have been installed using the **Get-ContainerImage** command.
+Verify that the images have been installed using the **Get-ContainerImage** command.

 ```powershell
 PS C:\> Get-ContainerImage